minusnine/ericgar.com/content/post/nyc-marathon-2025/index.md

 [Pete Pfitzgerald’s *Advanced
 Marathoning*](https://us.humankinetics.com/products/advanced-marathoning-4th-edition?srsltid=AfmBOopW26zz3K7IPrEBzqqpWvoIPOY15MierNGlP-00qDIBOhK4UOT6)
-had just came out with slightly updated plans, I ended up using a hybrid of the Pfitz 12/55-70 and 12/70-85 training plans; the former didn’t have quite enough mileage in most weeks for my taste, so I filled it in with some specs from the latter plan.
-My primary goal in training while on leave from work was to be flexible, but consistent: I wanted to be present for my family and continue to get house projects done, but I also wanted to adhere to the plan as much as possible.
+had just came out with slightly updated plans, I ended up using a hybrid of the Pfitz 12/55-70 and 12/70-85 training plans to meet my mileage goals.
+My primary goal in training while on leave from work was to be consistent, but flexible: I wanted to be present for my family and continue to get house projects done, but I also wanted to adhere to the plan as much as possible.

-I ended up not getting all of the mileage I wanted: only five weeks out of the twelve were 70 miles or more, but, on the positive side, I hit 80 miles for the first time ever in one of those weeks, and did so comfortably.
+I didn't quite hit my desired volume: only five weeks out of the twelve topped 70 miles, But I did hit 80 miles for the first time ever in one of those weeks, and did so comfortably.
 All of the other weeks were in the 60-70mi/week range.

 One intentional change I made this cycle that partially accounted for lower volume was to make my recovery runs *very* easy.
 Where my target marathon pace